View the PrideFest web site at this link (will open in a separate browser window).

 (See the individual PrideFest yearly pages, linked from the PrideFest timeline, for more specific writeups of activities, successes and failures in each individual year.)

-with materials contributed by PrideFest and Ted Berg.
+with materials contributed prior to 2008 by PrideFest and Ted Berg.